Countly/countly-sdk-documentation/flutter/current.md

   "byear": "1919",
   "special_value": "something special"
 };
-Countly.instance.userProfile.setUserProperties(userProperties);
-Countly.instance.userProfile.save();</code></pre>
+Countly.instance.userProfile.setUserProperties(userProperties);</code></pre>
 <p>
-  After you have provided the user profile information, you must save it by calling
+  SDK caches set properties, bundles them and sends to the server when necessary with minimum amount of network requests.
+However if you want to manually decide when to create a request you must save it by calling
   <code class="dart">Countly.instance.userProfile.save()</code>.
 This would then
   create a request and send it to the server.
 </p>